fuelforallofus/fuelmeup/README.md

 ## Problem Statement

-1. Everyone should get an equal opportunity to get their quota purchased without waiting long lines wasting time on the road.
+1. Every individual should get an equal opportunity to get their fuel quota purchased without waiting long lines wasting time on the road.
 2. When consumers arrive at the fuel station on a given date and time, in less than 10 minutes the customer should be served.
 3. Guaranteed amount of fuel should be available for the consumers for the given date and time.
 3. Minimize (or make it zero) misuse of valuable stock by fuel station staff as well as other stakeholders.